BizInk/wave-theme/readme.txt

 The Wave theme

 == Changelog ==

+= 1.6.5 =
+* Bug Fix: Fixes an error with the theme not loading
+* Update Packages - Change to the way most popular works

 = 1.6.4 =
 * Team Members - can you please change it so if only 2 team members are on the team page